The gallery complex, which is located in the small city of Cuernavaca, Mexico, was originally built by Siqueiros in the 1960s as a painting workshop.

 Below is a transcript of the interview:

 "La Tallera was my first public building.
-I did a competition in 2010, it was an invited competition to renovate the former house and studio of David Alfaro Siqueiros on of our most prominent muralists in Mexico.
+I did a competition in 2010, it was an invited competition, to renovate the former house and studio of David Alfaro Siqueiros, one of our most prominent muralists in Mexico.

 "We were asked to design a brief that would incorporate the cafeteria, a bookshop, a reading room and other little elements that could activate the space in different ways.
 It was really about being very smart about the strategy because we had very little resources.

-"The first thing that struck me was the courtyard where David Alfaro Siqueiros was painting his murals, it was really interesting to see how these public art monumental pieces were inside the building so it was just about rotating it, opening the courtyard so they could return to the original public art spirit and also creating this plaza.
+"The first thing that struck me was the courtyard where David Alfaro Siqueiros was painting his murals, it was really interesting to see how these monumental, public art pieces were inside the building.
+It was just about rotating it and opening the courtyard, so they could return to the original public art spirit and also create this plaza.

 "The murals are so massive that they needed to be restructured, and within those structures we were able to do all the public programs, so it was about doing more with less.

-"And then we had to do an envelope, some kind of new skin to give it a more institutional presence.
-So we decided to use this concrete breeze blocks, its very common to have them in Mexico but especially in Cuernavaca, where La Tallera is situated.
+"And then we had to do an envelope, some kind of new skin, to give it a more institutional presence.
+We decided to use these concrete breeze blocks.
+It's very common to have them in Mexico but especially in Cuernavaca, where La Tallera is situated.

 "We try to use raw materials, not just because they're affordable but it became the strategy for the future.
-Its a public institution so we wanted to avoid it constantly being in need for painting and maintenance, so we just decided to use materials thats would age well.
+It's a public institution so we wanted to avoid it constantly being in need of painting and maintenance.
+We just decided to use materials thats would age well.